mfarsikov/kotlite/docs/index.md

 Entity can have more than one `@Id` field

 ### Repository declaration
-Each dedicated repository interface must be annotated with `@PostgresRepository` and extend `Repository`
+Each dedicated repository interface must be annotated with `@SqliteRepository` and extend `Repository`

 ### Query methods
 # TODO